KrishMunot/awesome-startup/README.md

 - [Traction: A Startup Guide to Getting Customers](http://www.amazon.com/Traction-Startup-Guide-Getting-Customers-ebook/dp/B00N06Y2DW/)
 - [Zero to One by Peter Thiel](https://www.amazon.com/Zero-One-Notes-Startups-Future/dp/0804139296/ref=sr_1_1?ie=UTF8&qid=1540102964&sr=8-1&keywords=0+to+1) Notes on Startups, or How to Build the Future
 - [Hello, Startup](https://www.hello-startup.net/) - The "Hello, World" tutorial for building a startup
+* [Mindset: Changing The Way You Think To Fulfill Your Potential](https://www.amazon.com/Mindset-Updated-Changing-Fulfil-Potential/dp/147213995X/) - This book explores the difference between approaching situations with a fixed vs. growth mindset.
+Spoiler: a growth mindset will get you much closer to achieving your goals and Dr. Dweck outlines steps to take to help shift your thinking accordingly.

 # Videos and Courses